antzkr/LUKS-Mount-Bash-Function/README.md

     cont-close (container alias)

+Note: you do not have to specify the path to the image, only to the location directory.
+The bash function will automatically display a list of available containers to mount.

 # DISCLAIMER

 Please review the Debian 13 LiveCD/USB bootable OS build script carefully.
 NEVER run a script blindly without understanding what it could do.
 Don't trust me.
 Google around to find out more.
 Please research, research, research.